OnePointGlobal/OnePoint-API-Documentation-V2/docs/Account.md

 The Account APIs are made up of the following:

+> These APIs are for backward compatibility, but will be removed in early 2021 and will no longer be supported.

 ## Login
 Before any other API is used you will need a Session Id.
 This API requests one.
 ```